 12. Cocker Spaniel

-No list of bird hunting breeds could be complete with including the ever-popular Cocker Spaniel.
+No list of bird-hunting breeds could be complete without including the ever-popular Cocker Spaniel.
 While these days, Cocker Spaniels are more likely to be found in your family home as a pet than out on the range working, they are highly skilled hunters that were once used extensively for hunting woodcocks.

 In the field, Cocker Spaniels are excellent flushing and retrieving dogs.
-However, unlike some other breeds, they tend to work close with their handlers, finding birds and flushing them into the air.
+However, unlike some other breeds, they tend to work closely with their handlers, finding birds and flushing them into the air.